Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 ### Updating Neo4j Instances

+1. To update Neo4j versions:
+   - The AMI management process will automatically check for new versions and create new AMIs as needed.
+   - Run `terraform apply` to apply the changes and update the instances with the new AMI.
-1. To update Neo4j versions or configurations:
+2. To update Neo4j configurations:
    - Modify the `user_data` scripts in the `terraform/main.tf` file.
    - Run `terraform apply` to apply the changes.
-   - Changes that recreate the databases are currently disallowed, pending proper backup processes being verified.
+3. For major version upgrades or changes that require data migration:
+   - Plan the upgrade process carefully.
+   - Consider creating a backup of the existing data.
+   - Test the upgrade process in a staging environment first.
+   - Schedule downtime if necessary for the upgrade process.

 ## 11. Continuous Improvement